Break-Even Analysis: Formula & Examples

 Break-Even Point Example in Units

-Imagine your business has $10,000 in fixed costs per month (like rent and utilities).
-You sell a product for $100 each, and it costs you $20 to produce each unit (materials, labor, etc.).
-This means you’re left with a $80 contribution margin per unit (the amount that goes toward covering your fixed costs).
+Imagine your business has $10,000 fixed costs per month (like rent and utilities).
+You sell a product or service for $100 each, and it costs you $20 to produce each unit (materials, labor, etc.).

-- Fixed Costs per Month = $20,000
+- Fixed Costs per Month: $20,000

-- Selling Price (ASP) = $200
+- Selling Price (ASP): $200

-- Variable Cost per Unit = $40
+- Variable Cost per Unit: $40

-- Contribution Margin = $160
+- Contribution Margin: $160

 Now, divide your $20,000 in fixed costs by the $160 contribution margin, and you get a break-even point of 125 units.
 So, if you sell 125 units, you’ll break even—meaning no profit, but no loss either.

-- Break-Even Point (BEP) = 125 units
+- Break-Even Point (BEP): 125 units

+You can also use Excel’s Goal Seek function to make this calculation easier.
 Just set the target (net profit of $0), and Excel will tell you how many units you need to sell to hit that break-even point.

-How to Conduct Break-Even Analysis
+How to Conduct Break-Even Point Analysis

 When a company hits its break-even point, it’s not losing money, but it’s not making a profit yet either—it has “broken even”.
 From this point forward, any extra revenue goes straight toward increasing profit.